FokGlad/homelab-to-cloudlab/README.md

-# From DevOops to DevOps
+# Hybrid Cloud Infrastructure Migration

 > A DevOps portfolio project: architecting a hybrid on-prem + cloud infrastructure
 > from scratch — and documenting every decision, failure, and lesson learned along